 Used For: Detail-oriented cleaning in the kitchen and bathroom

 Another handy tool for keeping your bathroom clean is the Rubbermaid Power Scrubber Brush.
-It may be a small budget power tool, but if your grout lines refuse to clear up no matter how hard you clean, this scrubber could be the answer you’ve been looking for.
+It may be a budget-level power tool, but if your grout lines refuse to clear up no matter how hard you clean, this scrubber could be the answer you’ve been looking for.

 The Rubbermaid Power Scrubber comes with four AA batteries and is ready to scrub right out of the box.
 It performs best when used for small detail-oriented work.
 Stuff like cleaning grout lines, removing water stains from metallic surfaces, cleaning sinks and faucets, and more.
-It’s even good in the kitchen; how many of us have let crumbs invade our countertop grout lines without noticing until it was too late?
-The power brush also comes with one additional scrubber head, so you can keep one in the bathroom, and the other in the kitchen.
+The power brush also comes with one additional scrubber head so you can keep one in the bathroom and the other in the kitchen.

 Used For: Purifying air, reducing smoke pollution, removing allergens

-Armed to the teeth with filters while performing its function with minimal noise, anyone serious about air purity in their home should pick up the Coway AP-1512HH Mighty Air Purifier if they don’t have one already.
-It has a 4-Stage Filtration System that includes a Pre-filter (catches hair, fur, and dust), a Deodorization filter (eliminates odors such as pet odors, cigarettes, food smells), a True HEPA filter (catches fine dust, dust particles, mold), and a Vital Ionizer that further reduces particles in the air.
+Armed to the teeth with filters while performing its function with minimal noise, anyone serious about air purity in their home should pick up the Coway AP-1512HH Mighty Air Purifier.
+It boasts a 4-Stage Filtration System that includes a pre-filter (catches hair, fur, and dust), a deodorization filter (eliminates odors such as pet odors, cigarettes, food smells), a true HEPA filter (catches fine dust, dust particles, mold), and a vital ionizer that further reduces particles in the air.

 One Coway unit covers 361 square feet, so you can use this to great effect in a living room or a bedroom.
 With three fan speeds and an air quality indicator, you have full control and can decide whether the situation calls for automatic or timer-scheduled purification.
-If you still aren’t sold, Wirecutter even states that the unit has been proven to work like new with filters that are a year old.
-If you’re basing a purchase off of its value and functionality, you can’t do much better.
+If you’re basing a purchase off of value and functionality, you can’t do much better.

 Used For: Turning food scraps into compost